ci-plugins/document/store/plugins/create-plugin/README.md

-# Develop a pipeline plug-in
+# Develop a pipeline plugin

 > Before developing a plug-in, enter the plug-in Workbench to initialize a plug-in and determine the unique identity of the plug-in in the platform.
 ## Table